My philosophy

 Organic management of the terraces

-Most of the terraces can only be cultivated by hand without tractors.
-This is very costly and labour-intensive.
-The grapes produced in this way are accordingly valuable.
-Therefore it only makes sense to strive for the highest possible quality of grapes.
-For me this also means to preserve the character of the respective terroir.
+For the most part, the terraces can only be cultivated by hand without tractors.
+This is very time-consuming and labor-intensive and the grapes produced in this way are correspondingly valuable.
+It therefore only makes sense to strive for the highest possible quality of grapes.
+For me, this also means preserving the character of the respective terroir.
 The basis for this is the certified organic cultivation of the vineyards.
-I am also convinced that only a timely, not too late harvest of the physiologically ripe grapes can preserve the unique character of the variety and the vineyard and result in elegant, palatable, balanced wines.
-Although grapes harvested too late can produce impressive wines, the finesse and clarity of terroir and variety often suffers as a result.
+I am also convinced that only a timely, not too late harvest of physiologically ripe grapes can preserve the unique character of the variety and vineyard and result in elegant, palatable, balanced wines.
+Grapes harvested too late can produce impressive wines, but the finesse and clarity of the terroir and variety often suffer as a result.

 Peter Veyder-Malberg